Gaussian and Student's $t$ mixture vector autoregressive model with application to the effects of the Euro area monetary

 Equations (\ref{eq:def}) and (\ref{eq:mu_mt}) and Condition~\ref{cond:def} lead to a model in which the conditional density function of $y_t$ conditional on its past, $\mathcal{F}_{t-1}$, is given as

-The conditional densities $n_d(y_t;\mu_{m,t},\Omega_{m,t})$ are obtained from (\ref{eq:gausdist}), whereas $t_d(y_t;\mu_{m,t},\Omega_{m,t},\nu_m+dp)$ are obtained from Theorem~\ref{thm:tvar}.
+The conditional densities $n_d(y_t;\mu_{m,t},\Omega_{m,t})$ and $t_d(y_t;\mu_{m,t},\Omega_{m,t},\nu_m+dp)$ are obtained from (\ref{eq:gausdist}) and (\ref{eq:studentdist}), respectively.
 The explicit expressions of the density functions are given in Appendix~\ref{ap:propt}.
-To fully define the G-StMVAR model it is then left to specify the mixing weights.
+To fully define the G-StMVAR model it is then left to specify the mixing weights $\alpha_{m,t}$.

-Analogously to \cite{Kalliovirta+Meitz+Saikkonen:2015}, \cite{Kalliovirta+Meitz+Saikkonen:2016}, \cite{Meitz+Preve+Saikkonen:2021}, and \cite{Virolainen:2021}, we define the mixing weights as weighted ratios of the component process stationary densities corresponding to the previous $p$ observations.
-In order to formally specify the mixing weights, we first define the following function for notational convenience.
+Analogously to \cite{Kalliovirta+Meitz+Saikkonen:2015}, \cite{Kalliovirta+Meitz+Saikkonen:2016}, \cite{Meitz+Preve+Saikkonen:2023}, and \cite{Virolainen:2022, Virolainen:2024}, we define the mixing weights as weighted ratios of the stationary densities of the regimes corresponding to the previous $p$ observations.
+To formally specify the mixing weights, we first define the following function for notational convenience.
 Let